iluxonchik/mercedes-benz-io-challenge-2018-sinfo/README.md

 `python3 -m unittest discover tests`

+Note: the tests at `test/test_server.py` use the port `1234`, so either make sure you have that port free or change it to some other value at the `test.test_server.RESTServerTestCase.SERVER_PORT`.

 ### Checking Test Coverage

 If you want to check the coverage, you can use the `coverage.py` tool.